North Korea parades huge, new ICBM, but Kim Jong Un stresses deterrent nature

 Most of Kim’s speech was aimed at a domestic audience and was concerned with the difficult year his country has faced.

 “We are the only country to face the hardship of emergency disease control and natural disaster recovery amid a chronic shortage of everything due to the cruel and prolonged sanctions,” he said.
-“My comrades have put faith in me, but I have not come up with a due reward, for which I am shameful”:
+“My comrades have put faith in me, but I have not come up with a due reward, for which I am shameful.”

 Television images showed women in the crowd and soldiers crying with emotion as Kim spoke, and at one point he appeared to be in tears himself.

 “Tearing up and showing humility reminded us once again of his great showmanship,” said Duyeon Kim at CNAS.
-“He really knows how to tug at his people's heartstrings, motivate hard work, and elicit loyalty emotionally.”
+“He really knows how to tug at his people’s heartstrings, motivate hard work and elicit loyalty emotionally.”

 Later, though, Kim was shown smiling and laughing as he talked to officials, apparently in good spirits.

-He claimed that not a single North Korean had fallen victim to covid-19, thanking the military profusely for its efforts in disease control and disaster reconstruction.
-North Korea’s army, which often performs civilian duties, closed the border with China to prevent the virus entering, and restricted movement within the country.
+He claimed that not a single North Korean had fallen victim to covid-19, the disease caused by the coronavirus, thanking the military profusely for its efforts in disease control and disaster reconstruction.
+North Korea’s army, which often performs civilian duties, closed the border with China to prevent the virus entering and restricted movement within the country.

-Kim also held out a surprising olive branch to the South.
+Kim also held out a surprising olive branch to South Korea.

 “I am so thankful that everyone of our people are healthy and well,” he said.
 “I wish good health to everyone around the world who is battling the virus.”